The Stars of Our Racing Syndicates in Melbourne & Sydney

-Since 2010 The Red silks of Triple Crown have flown to 26 Group Race successes; a figure double that of our nearest competitor.
+Since 2010 The Red silks of Triple Crown have flown to 42 Group Race successes; an industry-leading figure!

 Read below about some of our star racehorses that have won some of the most prestigious prizes on the Australian Racing calendar.